TonWonton/ILL_HSceneBreastJiggle/README.md

   - Breast weight

 ## Notes

-- Not compatible with `SVS_HSceneAddons` since the feature is already included.
+- Not compatible with `SVS_HSceneAddons` since the feature is already included in `SVS_HSceneAddons`.
 Choose between `SVS_HSceneAddons` and the other features it includes or standalone (this)